ankitr42/gardenpi/README.md

+# WaterPI - WaterPI loves plants!

-# Raspberry PI based garden watering system
+## WaterPI is a raspberry pi based watering system for your garden.